Khalmade/Biogas-system/README.md

 ## 🛠 Tools Used
 - **Aspen Plus** → Biogas modeling
 - **Python** → Pandas, NumPy, Matplotlib
-- **Excel/CSV** → Household survey data
+- **Excel** → Household survey data

 ---

 ## 🌍 Impact
-- Demonstrates how rural communities can leverage **local waste → clean energy**.
+- Demonstrates how these rural communities can use their **local waste → clean energy**.
-- Provides an **affordable alternative** to expensive cooking gas and unreliable electricity.
+- Provides an **affordable alternative** to expensive cooking gas and also unreliable electricity.
 - Offers a **scalable model** for sustainable energy access in Africa.